kwsch/PKHeX/README.md

 ![Main Window](http://i.snag.gy/dGdB4.jpg?raw=true)

+### License

+PKHeX is licensed under GPLv3.
+Refer to LICENSE.md for more information.

 ## Building

-It can be compiled with any C# compiler.
+PKHeX can be compiled with any C# compiler.

 ### IDE